 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

-After forming in 2004, this Lithuania-based hosting company has gained a lot of momentum after rebranding to Hostinger in 2011.
+After founding in 2004, this Lithuania-based hosting company has gained a lot of momentum after rebranding to Hostinger in 2011.

 Look at this google trends graph.
 Although there is a little slump in recent years, their growth rate was terrific.

 Competitive pricing and extreme discounts have been their main selling point since the first day.
-If you have ever searched for a free web hosting, you might have heard about 000webhost.
-It is another offering from Hostinger.
+If you have ever searched for free web hosting, you might have heard about 000webhost.
+That’s a sub-brand of Hostinger.

 So, if you are looking for a cheap web host, is Hostinger worth considering?
 Does the quality suffer in any way due to lower pricing?

 After reading this Hostinger review, you will be able to decide if it is right for you or not.